 You apply for transfer credit after being admitted to the Faculty of Arts & Science.
 Check your offer of admission in your JOIN U of T portal for more information about applying for transfer credit.
 Make sure to submit your application before the deadline specified.

-You are normally not required to submit detailed course outlines or syllabi.
+Typically, you are not required to submit detailed course outlines or syllabi.
 If course outlines or syllabi are required in order for your transfer credit assessment to be finalized, you will be notified in your transfer credit assessment letter.
+This requirement will be reflected on your JOIN U of T portal, when you access the transfer credit application.

 Yes.
 Applying for a transfer credit assessment is mandatory if you are eligible to receive transfer credits.
 To check eligibility, please review your offer of admission in your JOIN U of T portal.
 If you are eligible and do not apply for a transfer credit assessment, or you do not provide all the required documents to finalize your transfer credit assessment, you will be unable to register in the Faculty of Arts & Science after your first Fall/Winter session.